The following article is part of the self-preparation for the modern BVOP® Certified Project Manager program.

 The BVOPGM office chooses management and development methodologies and practices (realization sets).
 Choosing realization sets is collaboratively consulted with stakeholders, project management roles, and project team members.

 - Realization sets (project management, product management, product development practices, etc.)

-The BVOPGM office may rely on project and product management roles and development, quality assurance, operations and other teams to choose realization sets.
-In such a scenario, the BVOPGM and BVOPM offices, all teams, departments and parties involved in the projects need to agree and understand the benefits of the decisions.
+The BVOPGM office may rely on project and product management roles and development, quality assurance, operations, as well as and other teams to choose realization sets.
+In such a scenario, the BVOPGM and BVOPM offices, all teams, departments, and parties involved in the projects need to agree and understand the benefits of the decisions.

 Different projects may follow different realization sets if this does not harm the goals and strategies of the BVOPGM office.